G2 ~ B5 (3 octaves and 2 notes)

 Taemin used to use a jaw vibrato with a lot of tension, but has overtime also learned to create a healthier vibrato through better support and control.
 His pitch is generally very good and on point for his supported range, not tending to lose control or connection.
 His weakest area is the fact that he possesses only one well developed register and two very underdeveloped ones.
 His voice lacks true musicality and musicianship, barely ever really playing with dynamics or changing melodies, Taemin tends to simply have a clean straight style of singing.
 In other words, he sings exactly what he’s told to, instead of truly letting his own musical personality be showcased through his singing.
 He’s also got very good stamina, able to dance and easily sing with proper technique in his supported range.

-Taemin vocally is in a level close to Onew’s and Jonghyun’s.
-He’s a smart vocalist and generally delivers clean performances, without messing up and sounding uncontrolled.
-His mixed register was so consistent and developed that it created a false impression of a good vocalist.
+Taemin is a smart vocalist and generally delivers clean performances, without messing up and sounding uncontrolled.
+His mixed register was so consistent and developed that it created a false impression of having support up to Bb4/B4.
 However due to his lack of vocal creativity and developed registers, Taemin possesses a very narrow range for his voice to really truly shine in due to the lack of attention to fully developing his voice into one even sound throughout every single one of his registers.

 He possesses a very good spirit for improvement and should be able to improve even more in the future, but for now working on developing his sound to make his voice grow and mature should be the main focus, so that he’s able to use every color and register of his voice to fully create a vocal showcase in his vocal performances.
 Lastly truly developing his sound to grow bigger, opening his throat and letting his voice mature to find his best styles should help him grow as a vocalist and hopefully musician and performer.
 He has a very consistent mixed register and can learn to develop the musical side of his voice to understand all that he’s able to do with it.
 Although his main focus seems to be his dancing and artistry, he is completely capable of improving his technique even more as he’s already shown in the past.